etrepum/mb-2014-spring-intro/06-javascript/README.md

 });
 ```

+> I didn't have them do this part, we just logged a message

 We can also handle clicks on specific elements on the page, let's add
 a css rule that will make it easy to demonstrate this.
 Add this to
 your `clicks.css` file: